Lucie3007/Lucie3007/README.md

 - 👋 Hi, I’m @Lucie3007
-- 👀 I’m interested in storytelling
+- 👀 I’m interested in storytelling.
-- 🌱 I’m currently learning programming in C#
+- 🌱 I’m currently learning how to program in C#.

 - ⚡ Fun fact: Grimms were not first.
 Charles Perrault was.